The 16-Week CEO Identity Shift: From Consultant to Strategic Leader at $128K

 Identity requirement: CEO who makes company-level decisions, not a consultant who serves clients.

-The gap showed up daily:
+The gap showed up daily.

-Deep guilt about not doing “real work”:
+Deep guilt about not doing “real work” showed up fast.

-LinkedIn feed full of CEOs at conferences, raising funding, and making acquisitions.
-Viggo: still reviewing client deliverables.
-“Real CEOs don’t do this.
+“I’m not a real CEO” imposter syndrome amplified it.
+His LinkedIn feed was full of CEOs at conferences, raising funding, and making acquisitions, while he was still reviewing client deliverables and thinking, “Real CEOs don’t do this.
 I’m just a consultant who accidentally built a team.”

 Current state: